algofoogle/ttihp0p3-ring-worker/docs/info.md

 3. Assert reset.
 No need to supply a clock on `clk`.
 Expect `done==0`.
 4. Load a sequence of 4 bytes: a rising edge on `shift` loads each byte, in turn, via `din[7:0]`.
 First 2 bytes are a starting value (MSB first).
 The next 2 bytes are a cycle count.
 In `mode==0` this cycle count is used, while in `mode==1` it is repurposed as the addend for an adder experiment.
 5. After the 4th byte has been loaded, the worker should start, and set `done==1` when it finishes.
-6. Shift out 4 bytes via `dout[7:0]` by raising `shift` each time again (which in turn loads 4 more bytes, so it will start again).
-The first 2 bytes out are the internal counter value (which started at 0) and the last 2 bytes are the 'starting value' incremented by the counter value (i.e. it should be the starting value, plus the internal counter value).
+6. When done, `dout[7:0]` should be presenting the first byte (MSB) of the output data; shift out 4 bytes in total via `dout[7:0]` by raising `shift` each time again (which in turn loads 4 more bytes, so it will start again).
+The first 2 bytes out are the 'starting value' incremented by the counter value (i.e. it should be the starting value, plus the internal counter value), and the last 2 bytes are the internal counter value (which started at 0).

 ## External hardware